 Currently, there are no flood hazard area general permits available for permitting the construction of telecommunications towers.
 Therefore, should the proposed project not qualify for any of the aforementioned PBRs, then a flood hazard area individual permit and verification would be required prior to the start of construction.
 The technical standards are described in Subchapters 9, 10, and 11 of the rules.

-Coastal General Permit 25 is for construction of telecommunication towers such as cellular telephone and radio towers, including access roads and associated support buildings located upland of the mean high water line.
-For further information regarding the requirements of this general permit please refer to N.J.A.C.
+- Coastal General Permit 25 authorizes the construction of telecommunication towers such as cellular telephone and radio towers, including access roads and associated support buildings located upland of the mean high water line.
+For further information regarding the requirements of this general permit, please refer to N.J.A.C.
 7:7-7.25.

 Tidelands, also known as riparian lands, are all those lands now or formerly flowed by the mean high tide of a natural waterway; that is to say any land that is currently or was previously covered by tidal waters.
 The State of New Jersey, and therefore the people of New Jersey, owns all Tidelands except for those to which it has already sold its interest in the form of a riparian grant.
 It is important to note that the State generally does not own artificial waterways such as lagoons however, the State does claim those lands within a lagoon that were flowed by the mean high tide of a natural waterway which existed prior to the creation of the lagoon.